 480

-Guillermo Pineda Villavicencio is Senior Lecturer in Computer Science and Mathematics at Deakin University (Australia), an honorary senior research fellow at Federation University Australia, and a fellow of AdvancedHE.
+Guillermo Pineda Villavicencio is an Associate Professor in Computer Science and Mathematics at Deakin University, Australia, and a Fellow of AdvanceHE.
 He conducts research on graph theory and discrete geometry, the construction and analysis of large networks, and applications of mathematics to health informatics.
-He is an Accredited Member of the Australian Mathematical Society and was a member of its Council from 2018 to 2022.
-He is also a life member of the Combinatorial Mathematics Society of Australasia.
+He is an Accredited Member of the Australian Mathematical Society and served on its Council from 2018 to 2022.
+He is also a Life Member of the Combinatorial Mathematics Society of Australasia.